John Reid (music manager)

-John Reid (born 9 September 1949) is a Scottish former music manager, known for being the manager and former lover of singer Elton John, as well as for managing the British rock band Queen.
+John Reid (born 9 September 1949) is a Scottish retired music manager, known for being the manager and former partner of singer Elton John, as well as for managing the British rock band Queen.

-Life and career
+Early life

 Reid was born in Paisley, Renfrewshire, Scotland, the son of John Reid, a welder, and Betty, a shop worker.
 Apart from three years in New Zealand, he was brought up in the Gallowhill district of Paisley.
 He attended St Mirin's Academy, where he was a fellow pupil with singers Gerry Rafferty and Joe Egan.
-At the age of 16 he attended Stow College in Glasgow where he studied marine engineering, but dropped out to move to London in 1967.
+After leaving school he attended Stow College in Glasgow where he studied marine engineering, but dropped out to move to London in 1969.

+Career

 Reid began his music management career in 1967 at the age of 18 as a promoter for EMI.
 At the age of 19, he became the Tamla Motown label manager for the UK.
 In 1971, Reid set up his own company with a few hundred pounds in savings and a £5,000 loan.

-In 1970, Reid met Elton John, then known as Reg Dwight, at a Motown Christmas party.
+In 1970, Reid met Elton John at a Motown Christmas party.
 They moved in with each other, and began a romantic relationship as well as a business one, as John became Reid's first client.
 Their personal relationship ended after five years, but he remained John's manager until 1998.
+Reid was John's best man at his 1984 wedding.

+Also in the 1970s, Reid briefly managed comedian Billy Connolly.

+Between 1975 and 1978, Reid was the manager of British rock group Queen.
+Reid's first instruction for the band was "I'll take care of the business; you make the best record you can".
+Reid parted ways with Queen in 1978 by handing the role to Jim Beach in what he calls "the gentlest parting of the ways of anyone I have ever worked with"; in the 2018 Freddie Mercury biopic Bohemian Rhapsody, it was portrayed that he was fired by Mercury after Reid tried to convince him to ditch the band and go solo.

+In 1994, he was the manager for Irish dancer Michael Flatley.
+After Flatley left Riverdance and ended his relationship with Reid, Flatley paid Reid approximately £1 million to settle a wrongful termination lawsuit.

-Their professional relationship ended over a leaked letter detailing John's spending, which was found by Benjamin Pell and published in the Daily Mirror.
+Reid and John's professional relationship ended over a leaked letter detailing John's spending, which was found by Benjamin Pell and published in the Daily Mirror.
 The ending of their business relationship in 1998 led to a legal action in 2000.
 Reid settled out of court by paying John £3.4 million.
 Reid's company earned more than £73 million from representing John between 1970 and 1998.

+Reid retired from management in 1999.
+In 2005 and 2006, Reid was a judge on the Australian version of The X Factor alongside Mark Holden and Kate Ceberano, then he got replaced by Ronan Keating.